 Library Loot is a weekly event co-hosted by Claire from The Captive Reader and Marg from The Adventures of an Intrepid Reader that encourages bloggers to share the books they’ve checked out from the library.
 If you’d like to participate, just write up your post-feel free to steal the button-and link it using the Mr. Linky any time during the week.
 And of course check out what other participants are getting from their libraries!

 Last week I mentioned I had been looking for another Chamber's book while I found Kickboxing Geishas.
 This is was the book I was looking for-Plus.
-I've had this on my tbr list since I read about it on The Book Scout blog
+I've had this on my tbr list since I read about it on The Book Scout blog.

 What did you get this week?